apaloba-adi/cdk_app/README.md

 ### Not done from this application
 - Creating table from Athena
+    - Tables cannot be created via the CDK
 - Visualizations done by Grafana
+    - Grafana does not have any support from the CDK

 ### Functionality Removed
 - Uploading log data to DynamoDB